-On March 19, 2020, the Company renewed its normal course issuer bid with the intention to purchase, through the facilities of the TSX, up to 11,890,457 of its Common Shares representing approximately 5% of the 37,809,143 Common Shares which were issued and outstanding as at the close of business on March 4, 2020 (the "NCIB").
+On March 19, 2021, the Company renewed its normal course issuer bid with the intention to purchase, through the facilities of the TSX, up to 1,890,457 of its Common Shares representing approximately 5% of the 37,809,143 Common Shares which were issued and outstanding as at the close of business on March 4, 2020 (the "NCIB").

-Subject to prescribed exceptions, the Company is allowed to purchase up to 1,726 Common Shares per day, representing approximately 25% of the average daily trading volume of 6,906 Common Shares per day during the six months ending March 4, 2020.
-The Company is able to buy back Common Shares anytime during the 12-month period beginning on March 19, 2020 and ending on March 18, 2021, or on such earlier date as the Company may complete its purchases pursuant to the NCIB, or provide notice of termination.
+Subject to prescribed exceptions, the Company is allowed to purchase up to 3,163 Common Shares per day, representing approximately 25% of the average daily trading volume of 12,653 Common Shares per day during the six months ending March 8, 2021.
+The Company is able to buy back Common Shares anytime during the 12-month period beginning on March 19, 2021 and ending on March 18, 2022, or on such earlier date as the Company may complete its purchases pursuant to the NCIB, or provide notice of termination.
 Share purchases under the NCIB are conducted through the facilities of the TSX and other Canadian marketplaces/alternative trading systems.

-During the period ended December 31, 2020, the Company purchased 1,200 Common Shares under the NCIB for a total cost of \$8,785.
-The current NCIB expires on March 18, 2021.
+The Company purchased no shares during the period ended December 31, 2021 under the NCIB.
+The current NCIB expires on March 18, 2022.

-The Company intends to renew its normal course issuer bid following its expiry on March 18, 2021, subject to receipt of the required approvals from regulatory authorities.
+The Company intends to renew its normal course issuer bid following its expiry on March 18, 2022, subject to receipt of the required approvals from regulatory authorities.